RnbWd/sinopia-docker/README.md

 > [Sinopia](https://github.com/rlidwka/sinopia) is a private npm repository server.

 **Notice**
-> Major update for stability  - currently using the orignal, [unmodified repo](https://github.com/rlidwka/sinopia) and [node v0.10](https://nodejs.org/docs/latest-v0.10.x/api/).
+> Major update for stability  - for those who want to use the orignal, [unmodified repo](https://github.com/rlidwka/sinopia) and [node v0.10](https://nodejs.org/docs/latest-v0.10.x/api/), use tag stable.
+The current latest will be based on my slighly modified version for use with proxies, node v0.12, and tagged proxy / latest (for consistency at the moment).
 The file structure has been modified - the sinopia repo is located at /sinopia/registry.
-The hotfix for easily using a proxy isn't in the main source (I'll build a new version tagged proxy with my fork).
-Eventually this version will be only tagged as stable.
 See [this issue](https://github.com/rlidwka/sinopia/issues/376) for speculation on the future of sinopia.

 ### Recommend Usage